appliedbinf/pima-docker/README.md

 python pima_inteface --Preloded_Reference <Desired Organism>\
 --Fastq <relative path to fastq files directory> --output <relative path to desired output directory>
 ```
-By default the docker ran is the kraken enabled docker, to run latest add the -t latest flag.

 ### All available Arguments
 The full description of each commandline option is provided below.
 ```commandline